 By March 2007 a new national fisheries management system was implemented in Denmark.
 The former national system was based on national quotas and these quotas were managed by weekly, monthly or other maximum vessels allowed landing limits.
 The new system is based on FKA (Fartøjs Kvote Andele) (in English; Vessels Quota Shares) on a number of main demersal fish and shell fish species.
 The whole catching sector has undergone a significant change.
 Since the beginning of 2007 the Danish fishing fleet has been reduced by 1/3 in numbers of active vessels.
-The system is different from the ITQ's in the sence that it is not possible to by and sell quotas without selling FKA's including the associated vessels.
+This reduction in number of active vessels has decreased even more during 2008.
+The system is different from the ITQ's in the sense that it is not possible to by and sell quotas without selling FKA's including the associated vessels.
 It is though possible to exchange e.g. a FKA on plaice on a FKA on sole.
 Furthermore, it is also possible to rent FKA's.
+Therefore, it has been very difficult to daily plan and carry out the sampling programme in Denmark.

 The introduction of this new national fisheries management system has changed the whole Danish catching sector and the way the catching sector is utilizing its catch options.
-This change has had significant influence on the planning and the execution of the Danish data collection programme in 2007.
+This change has had significant influence on the planning and the execution of the Danish data collection programme in 2008.
 In many cases it has not been possible to plan the data collection as it was not predictable how the individual vessel or the whole catching sector would react to the new management system.
 This has caused some deficiencies compared to the planned programme.